 - (1) Residence Requirement: A maximum of two years of transfer credit completed outside the University of Alberta will be granted toward an undergraduate degree in the Faculty of Agricultural, Life and Environmental Sciences.
-This consists of ★60 or its equivalent (10 full-courses or 20 halfcourses).
+This consists of ★60 or its equivalent.
 A minimum of ★60 must be completed at the University of Alberta, of which a minimum of ★30 must be completed while registered in this Faculty.
-However, the amount of transfer credit granted and the amount of credit completed while registered in this Faculty will vary depending on the requirements of the particular degree.
-Students are advised to discuss their course and program requirements with Student Services, 231 General Services Building. - (2) Letter of Permission: Following initial admission, students are expected to complete all requirements at the University of Alberta.
-Students may apply for permission to take courses at another institution for application to their program here if - a. they are degree students in the Faculty of Agricultural, Life and Environmental Sciences; - b. they present Satisfactory academic standing (i.e., Fall/Winter Grade Point Average of 2.0 or greater).
+Students are advised to discuss their course and program requirements with Undergraduate Student Services, 231 General Services Building. - (2) Permission to take courses at another postsecondary institution: Following initial admission, students are expected to complete all requirements at the University of Alberta.
+Students may apply for permission to take courses at another institution for credit to their degree program if - a. they are degree students in the Faculty of Agricultural, Life and Environmental Sciences; and - b. they present Satisfactory academic standing (i.e., Fall/Winter Grade Point Average of 2.0 or greater).

 Approval is not granted when the student has already received the maximum allowable transfer credit.
-There is no obligation to grant transfer credit unless prior permission has been obtained from Student Services.
-Qualified students must contact Student Services, 231 General Services Building to obtain the necessary forms and approval before enrolling at another institution.
+There is no obligation to grant transfer credit unless prior permission has been obtained.
+Qualified students must contact Undergraduate Student Services, 231 General Services Building to obtain the necessary forms and approval before enrolling at another institution.